 The gabion wall surrounding the Stockpile Area was observed to be free of sediment and with an adequate and unobstructed setback.
+Sections of the filter fabric covering the gabion wall were torn and frayed.

 Drainage

 The drainage channels surrounding the Stockpile Area were observed to be free of standing water or sediment and unobstructed.